 Key Components of GAP and GHP

-Key components of the grower operation have been identified that have the strongest impact on Food Safety.
+Key components of grower operation have been identified that have the strongest impact on Food Safety.
 We strive to give our growers guidance and understanding in making informed decisions about food safety issues.
-To assist the growers and harvesters we have developed food safety guidelines that will outline both GAP and GHP standards.
+To assist growers and harvesters we have developed food safety guidelines that will outline both GAP and GHP standards.
 The basic idea behind both programs is the same – identification and reduction of potential contaminants.

 Avocado groves set for production should have a sustainable history.
 New ground for groves must not have been previously used as a landfill, a toxic waste site or a feedlot operation.

 Any houses and buildings located in the groves must have a properly working septic tank and have a working restroom.
 The occupants that reside in the farm housing must respect the orchard by practicing common sanitary practices and maintaining the residence responsibly.

 Adjacent land use is also a key component of GAP.
 It is important to note if your neighbor is using his land for a feedlot operation or other use deemed hazardous to the crop.

 Water use in crop production involves numerous field operations including irrigation, applications of pesticides and fertilizers, cooling, and frost control.
 Post-harvest uses include produce rinsing, cooling, washing, waxing, and transport.
 Water of inadequate quality has the potential to be a direct source of contamination and a vehicle for spreading localized contamination in the field, facility, or transportation environments.
 Wherever water comes in contact with fresh produce, its quality dictates the potential for pathogen contamination.
 If pathogens survive on the produce, they may cause foodborne illness.

 Performing annual water testing is the most effective way to show that your water source is clean and fit for use.
 Back-flow control or prevention valves installed on the irrigation system are the cheapest and most effective way to prevent chemical contamination of your water source.